Have any flights been cancelled at Gatwick on Saturday or Sunday? Here's what has been announced

 We have put together a round up of the flights axed each day this week.

-Here is the full list of flights cancelled at Gatwick Airport as of midday today (June 25).
+Here is the full list of flights cancelled at Gatwick Airport as of 2.30pm today (June 26).

 Arrivals